Nonac/PIMS/README.md

 Each driver wishing to use this system needs to obtain a key (M5Stick) and register their personal and vehicle information on the PIMS website.
-With a key in hand, the driver can park in any supporting parking lot.
+With a key in hand, the driver can park in any participating parking lot.
 All they need to do is to press the key (Stick) to enter, and press to exit.
 The barrier, controlled by M5 Stack, receives the request from the Stick together with the Stick's bluetooth address, and verifies the user's account via the broker